Apremilast oral tablets

 What is this medicine?

-APREMILAST (a PRE mil ast) is used to treat plaque psoriasis and psoriatic arthritis.
+APREMILAST (a PRE mil ast) is used to treat plaque psoriasis, psoriatic arthritis, and certain oral ulcers.

 How should I use this medicine?